St. Louis Roof Replacement

 Hail Frequency

 Impact: The St. Louis metro sits squarely in the central U.S. hail corridor, with multiple significant hailstorms most years.
+Big regional hail seasons like April 2012 and the 2024-25 storm cycles are the reason so many West County and St. Charles homeowners are on their second or third roof in twenty years.
 Standard shingles bruise and crack under marble-to-golf-ball hail, and the damage is often invisible from the ground.
 The roof still ages years in a single storm.

 Our Solution: Class 4 impact-resistant shingles (like GAF Armor Shield II) pass the UL 2218 Class 4 impact test, simulating 2-inch hail at terminal velocity.
-They cost more upfront, but they survive storms that destroy standard shingles, and they qualify for insurance discounts in Missouri.
+They cost more upfront, but they survive storms that destroy standard shingles, and they may be reviewed by some Missouri carriers for credits or discounts.

 Freeze-Thaw Cycling